miloknowles/triathlon-tools/README.md

 ## Overview

 The React/Next.js app can be found in the `app/` folder.
+It's hosted on Vercel, and is built using components from [shadcn/ui](https://ui.shadcn.com/), [Radix UI](https://www.radix-ui.com/), and [Tremor](https://www.tremor.so/components).

 Supporting backend code is in `python/`.
+Right now, all of the analysis runs client-side, but there may be a Python API to support some computations in the future.

 ## Contributing